Sonic Riders: Zero Gravity: Reception

 Zero Gravity received mixed reviews from critics.
-It has been praised for its improved graphics, larger level designs, music and easier gameplay concepts, but has also been criticized for its loose controls, lack of online play, story material and removal of certain gameplay elements from its predecessor.
+It has been praised for its improved graphics, larger level designs, music, and easier gameplay concepts.
+Still, it has also been criticized for its loose controls, lack of online play, story material, and removal of certain gameplay elements from its predecessor.
 Aggregating review websites GameRankings and Metacritic assigned the PlayStation 2 version 59.31% and 56/100 and the Wii version 57.04% and 56/100.
 GameSpot gave the PS2 version 5.0/10 and the Wii version 4.5/10.
 IGN rated both the PS2 and the Wii versions a 5.8/10.
-The Official Nintendo Magazine gave the game a score of 72%, praising its solid multiplayer action and the amount of bonus features but criticized it for its rough controls.
+The Official Nintendo Magazine gave the game a score of 72%, praising its solid multiplayer action and the amount of bonus features, but criticized it for its rough controls.
 GameTrailers praised the game for its graphics, but criticized how the game required the GameCube controller for traditional control, which would be unavailable when played on newer Wii models or the Wii U, as well as how the game could be "almost unplayable" with confusing option selections.
-Game Informer gave the game an overall score of 6 out of 10 criticizing the Wii motion control making the game needlessly frustrating and even using a GameCube controller the game is nearly mediocre.
+Game Informer gave the game an overall score of 6 out of 10, criticizing the Wii motion control, making the game needlessly frustrating, and even using a GameCube controller, the game is nearly mediocre.
+1Up.com gave the game a C− criticizing the character acceleration that requires players to hold forward on the left stick to accelerate while also steering that makes the controls awkward.
+This issue is compounded by tracks that "are a mishmash of right-angle turns and jumps that sometimes lead you down random paths, requiring several runs just find your way around the track."
+GamePro gave the game a 3 out of 5 and praised the track design but criticized the lack of online multiplayer, and they felt that the option of downloading racing ghosts of the leading players on the world rankings is a poor substitute.